Lkledu/Lkledu.github.io/_posts/2019-06-22-least-square-ai.markdown

 I was watching statistical classrooms and learn Linear Regression who is a linear function to approximate a sort of point to a line in the Cartesian plane .

+The algorithm receive a table with two columns.
+The first column are the X values, or the value who you want to process.
+The second are the Y values, they are values related to X. In my project I use two lists, one with the score of the player, and other with the life time of the player.
+The function return a list of ^Y values.
+If that returned list are putted in a graph of excel for example, it will create a line graph.

 The function is:

 ƒ(Y) = a+bx;